About the California Housing Partnership

 Essential Duties and Responsibilities

-Senior Housing Finance Consultants/Housing Finance Consultants (“Housing Finance Consultants”) advise clients on financial strategies to structure and maximize equity and bond or loan proceeds raised, selection of equity investors and lenders, and negotiation of deal terms, preparation of financial projections and assistance in obtaining funding from a large array of competitive programs including:
+Housing Finance Analysts assist CHPC Housing Finance Consultants and Senior Housing Finance Consultants (“Housing Finance Consultants”) to advise clients on financial strategies to structure and maximize equity and bond or loan proceeds raised, selection of equity investors and lenders, and negotiation of deal terms, preparation of financial projections and assistance in obtaining funding from a large array of competitive programs including:

 - Tax-Exempt Private Activity Mortgage Revenue and 501(c)3 Bonds